-It has become a lot more accessible over the years.
-Most Hotels, lodges have different quality of WiFi available to their guests.
+Staying in touch with Home while visiting Uganda: It has become a lot more accessible over the years.
+Most hotels and lodges have different WiFi quality available to their guests.
 We still have clients who choose their Safari unplugged from it all.

-Most rely on their smartphone, tablet which on safari and Skype will work, and you no longer have to buy a local Sim Card, which has become more difficult for visitors to Uganda.
-You can use WhatsApp, Skype, Facebook, Twitter.
+Most rely on their smartphone and tablet, which on safari and Skype will work, and you no longer have to buy a local Sim Card, which has become more difficult for visitors to Uganda.
+You can use WhatsApp, Skype, Facebook, and Twitter.

 Not all lodges are equal when it comes to WiFi.
-Some are slow.
-Others work intermittently.
-Transmission Towers are not always near a lodge.
+Some are slow, and others work intermittently.
+Transmission Towers are not always near a club.
 However, most of our clients manage to stay in touch with home.

-Kabiza Wilderness Safaris – we know Uganda – we Live Here:
+Kabiza Wilderness Safaris – we know Uganda – we Live and work here:

-Places where we have experienced up-close the Mountain Gorillas, Chimpanzees, Golden Monkeys, Lions, Elephants, Buffaloes, Giraffe.
+Places where we have experienced up-close the Mountain Gorillas, Chimpanzees, Golden Monkeys, Lions, Elephants, Buffaloes, and giraffes.

-We like Winston Churchill; we concentrate on Uganda, the Pearl of Africa that we have experienced, know, and love.
+We like Winston Churchill; we concentrate on Uganda, the Pearl of Africa we have experienced, knowledge, and love.

 We know Uganda, not just about it.
-We know it; we do not need a GPS Device.
-We do not need a google map, we have it imprinted inside of us, we know each, and the experiences found there.
+We know it; we do not need a GPS Device, and we do not need a google map.
+We have it imprinted inside of us, we know each and the experiences found there.